evnchw/evnchw.github.io/_pages/about.md

 Previously in the technology sector, I worked as a data scientist and research scientist at Snap Inc. (2017-2020), primarily on causal inference and econometric analysis to drive product and engineering strategy.
 Before that I worked briefly at Uber (2016-2017) on optimal driver-rider matching algorithms and engineering.

-I studied the [MSc EME](https://www.lse.ac.uk/study-at-lse/Graduate/degree-programmes-2024/MSc-Econometrics-and-Mathematical-Economics) program at the London School of Economics:

-> The programme has a long-standing international reputation, with many distinguished economists and econometricians among its graduates.

-and before that an undergrad in economics, statistics & machine learning at Princeton.
+I studied the [MSc EME](https://www.lse.ac.uk/study-at-lse/Graduate/degree-programmes-2024/MSc-Econometrics-and-Mathematical-Economics) program at the London School of Economics, and before that an undergrad in economics, statistics & machine learning at Princeton.

 ## Other